Curkovic/iTechie/README.md

 Hosted on GitHub Pages

-## This site is a static site hosted via GitHub Pages for the Zadar Sector.
+## This site is a static site hosted via GitHub Pages.